Puerto Vallarta Surf Guide

-No matter what anyone else says, Puerto Vallarta is a surf town.
-There are surf shops, surf lessons, and experienced surfers.
-There just aren’t a lot of waves.
 Puerto Vallarta gets less than 30 days of ridable surf a year.
-It is flat almost all year until hurricane season starts.
-The Puerto Vallarta surf scene is not only about the city itself but also the whole Bahía de Banderas and Riviera Nayarit region as a whole.
+It is flat almost all year until hurricane season hits or an absolutely enormous ground swell can enter the bay.
+The Puerto Vallarta surf scene is not only about surfing in the city itself but extends to the Bahía de Banderas and Riviera Nayarit region as a whole.

 Puerto Vallarta needs a storm with a westerly swell angle to wake up.
 Storms with a westerly angle are not typical ground swells from far away; they are hurricanes that pass right in front of the Bay of Banderas.